A new approach to the $SL_n$ spider: Mapping the spider to the spider of cobwebs

 {\bf Case 2:} Let $K'$ have cardinality $k - 1$, and $x,y \not\in K'$.
 Assign $K' \cup \{x\}$ and $\{y\}$ to the bottom-left and bottom-right strands of all webs.
 Assign $K' \cup \{y\}$ and $\{x\}$ to the top-left and top-right strands of all webs.

-There is only one state on the web on the left side of the equation that is consistent with the boundary data.
+On the left side of the equation, there is only one state that is consistent with the boundary data.
 Namely, assign $\{y\}$ and $\{x\}$ to the top and bottom sides of the square, and assign $K'$ and $\{x,y\}$ to the left and right sides.
-By checking cases, the corresponding cobweb has the following strands: \begin{itemize} \item for every $j \in K' \cup \{y\}$, there is a cup formed by strands labeled $\alpha_{x,j}$ and $\alpha_{j,x}$ that meet at a bivalent vertex with a downward tag, \item for every $j \in K' \cup \{x\}$, there is a cap formed by strands labeled $\alpha_{y,j}$ and $\alpha_{j,y}$ that meet at a bivalent vertex with an upward tag, and \item every other strand goes from the bottom of the cobweb to the top. \end{itemize}
+The corresponding cobweb has the following strands: \begin{itemize} \item for every $j \in K' \cup \{y\}$, there is a cup formed by strands labeled $\alpha_{x,j}$ and $\alpha_{j,x}$ that meet at a bivalent vertex with a downward tag, \item for every $j \in K' \cup \{x\}$, there is a cap formed by strands labeled $\alpha_{y,j}$ and $\alpha_{j,y}$ that meet at a bivalent vertex with an upward tag, and \item every other strand goes from the bottom of the cobweb to the top. \end{itemize}

 On the right side of the equation, the first term has one state that is consistent with the boundary data, and the second has none.
-The cobweb corresponding to the first term is the same as the cobweb corresponding to the left side of the equation.
+We get the same cobweb as we obtained for the left side of the equation.

 {\bf Case 3:} Let $K$ have cardinality $k$, and $y \not\in K$.
 Assign $K$ to the top-left and bottom-left strands of all webs, and $\{y\}$ to the top-right and bottom-right strands.